On Multi-objective Policy Optimization as a Tool for Reinforcement Learning: Case Studies in Offline RL and Finetuning: Experiments

-We evaluate LS and DiME, as described in \sref{sec:kickstarting_dime_scal}, with either a fixed or learned tradeoff.
-To learn the tradeoff, we update $\alpha$ based on the loss $J(\alpha) = \alpha \ (\mathbb{E}_{s \sim \mu, a \sim \pi_i(\cdot|s)} Q(s,a) - c)$.
+Finally, we will evaluate whether our new finetuning algorithms, derived from the multi-objective perspective, can improve upon the performance of a teacher policy.
+We evaluate both the LS-based and DiME-based algorithm with either a fixed or learned tradeoff.
+To learn the tradeoff, we update $\alpha$ based on the loss $J(\alpha) = \alpha \ (\mathbb{E}_{s \sim \mu, a \sim \pi_i} Q(s,a) - c)$.
 This is analogous to the update for the Lagrange multiplier in Lagrangian relaxation for constrained optimization.
-The result is intuitive: stay close to the behavioral prior while expected return is below the threshold $c$, and otherwise optimize for the bootstrapped Q-function.
-We pick $c$ based on the expected return from fully imitating the prior for the given task (i.e., $\alpha = 1$); these values are given in the appendix.
+The resulting strategy is intuitive: stay close to the behavioral prior while the expected return is below the threshold $c$, and otherwise optimize for the bootstrapped Q-function.
+We pick $c$ based on the expected return from fully imitating the prior for the given task (i.e., $\alpha = 1$); these values are given in Appendix~\ref{app:implementation}.

 We evaluate on the humanoid and manipulator tasks from the DeepMind Control Suite.
 For the three humanoid tasks, we start with a suboptimal humanoid stand policy as the behavioral prior.
 For the two manipulator tasks, the behavioral prior is a policy trained for that task.